spring-dn/spring-website/doctoral-projects.md

     <p>

     <ul>
-    <li>    Applicants must hold a Masterís degree or equivalent in computer
+    <li>    Applicants must hold a Master's degree or equivalent in computer
 science, with relevant background (M.Sc. thesis work, courses taken, etc.) in formal methods or closely related topics for this project.
-Candidates without a Masterís degree should complete degree by August 15, 2026. </li>
+Candidates without a Master's degree should complete degree by August 15, 2026. </li>
  <li>
 Foreign completed degree (M.Sc.-level) corresponding to a minimum of